imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ## Syntax of layers

 A layer starts with `l-<type>` and ends with `l-end`.
-All the positional and transformation parmaters of that layer is between `l-<type>` and `l-end` and are only applicable to that layer and not base asset.
+All the positional and transformation parameters of that layer are between `l-<type>` and `l-end` and only apply to that layer and not the parent base asset.

 `type` can be `image`, `text`, `video` or `subtitles`.

-For example, in the following URL, we are adding a logo image `logo.png` on top of a base video i.e. `sample-video.mp4`.
-However we are appling width (`w-10`) and rotation (`rt-90`) transformations on this overlay logo image before placing it on the base video.
+For example, in the following URL, we are adding a logo image `logo.png` on top of a base video, i.e. `sample-video.mp4`.
+However, we applied width (`w-10`) and rotation (`rt-90`) transformations on this overlay logo image before placing it on the base video.
 Transformations `w-300,h-300` are applied to `sample-video.mp4`.

 Here the parent base video has one layer inside it.
 A layer can also nest another layer.